Understanding HIPAA Incidental Disclosures: Examples and Best Practices

 4. Email Mishaps: An employee sends an email containing PHI to the wrong recipient due to auto-fill errors or selecting the incorrect email address from the contact list.

-3. Best Practices to Prevent Incidental Disclosures:
+3. Best Practices to Prevent Incidental Disclosures: Implementing Reasonable Safeguards

 2. Privacy Screens and Physical Barriers: Install privacy screens on computer monitors and implement physical barriers in work areas to prevent unauthorized viewing of PHI.
+Ensure reasonable physical safeguards are in place to protect individuals’ health information.

 3. Secure Communication Channels: Use encrypted email platforms and secure messaging apps to transmit PHI electronically, minimizing the risk of interception or unauthorized access.
+Focus on implementing reasonable safeguards to protect against unauthorized uses and disclosures.

-4. Clear Communication Policies: Establish clear protocols for discussing patient information in public areas, emphasizing the need for discretion and confidentiality at all times.
+4. Clear Communication Policies: Establish clear protocols for discussing patient information in public areas, emphasizing the need for discretion and patient confidentiality at all times.

 5. Access Controls: Implement access controls and user authentication measures to restrict access to PHI only to authorized personnel.
+Ensure reasonable minimum necessary policies are in place to limit access based on job responsibilities.

 6. Regular Audits and Risk Assessments: Conduct regular audits and risk assessments to identify potential vulnerabilities in data handling practices and address them promptly.

-5. The Cost of HIPAA Violation
+5. The Cost of HIPAA Violation: Protecting Health Information

+Implementing reasonable safeguards to protect against unauthorized uses of patients medical records and disclosures can impose a significant financial and administrative burden on covered entities.
 If you have a breach affecting 500 or more individuals, you’ll face a HIPAA investigation and end up on the US Department of Health & Human Services’ Office for Civil Rights (OCR) “Wall of Shame.”
 This could lead to fines, loss of trust, and a corrective action plan.

 Even small practices can end up on the Wall of Shame.
 For example, if you’ve been keeping records for six years and adding 8 new clients per month, you could impact over 500 individuals in case of a breach.